 14. Students are prohibited from any form of physical violence on school property and at school functions.
 Such physical violence includes, but is not limited to, fighting, pushing, or shoving.
 15. Students shall not incite other students, nor shall a student engage another student or staff member in any acts of extortion, intimidation, stalking or harassment, or acts which are coercive.
 16. Students shall not incite teachers or staff, nor shall a student engage a teacher or staff member in any acts of extortion, intimidation, stalking, heckling, or acts, which are coercive.
-Threats against school employees are illegal.
+17. Students shall not incite teachers or staff, nor shall a student engage a teacher or staff member in any acts of extortion, intimidation, stalking, heckling, or acts, which are coercive.
+18. Threats against school employees are illegal.